-Nevada King's Vanadium 2018 Exploration at Iron Point - Phase I
+Nevada King's 2018-2019 Vanadium Exploration at Iron Point

-In September 2018, Nevada King, through Brownstone, contracted Harris Exploration Drilling Inc. to commence an 8,000-meter program utilizing two RC drills and one core drill.
+In September 2018, Nevada King, through Brownstone, contracted Harris Exploration Drilling Inc. to commence a 8,000-meter program utilizing two RC drills and one core drill.
 All work was permitted under a Notice approved by the Winnemucca BLM office on August 31, 2018 and secured by a state-wide reclamation bond accepted September 5, 2018.
 In addition, on January 19, 2019, Nevada King contracted Fred Anderson Drilling to complete 300 meters of PQ coring for metallurgical testing.